euraf/wp-shortcode-zenodo/README.md

 ## Styling
+- <span style="background-color: green">[UPDATE July 2025]</span>.
+You can now minimize the edit od the CSS.
+You can now control the 1) Border color, 2) The card background color, 3) the button color.
+See the [examples below](#examples)
 - Edit the style.css to your needs (Comments were added to ease the job).
-It is suggested to create a copy of the file and name it "style_original.css" and edit the style.css to your needs (e.g. to match the desing of your website).
+It is suggested to create a copy of the file and name it "style_original.css" and edit the style.css to your needs (e.g. to match the design of your website).
 If you want to create your own css filen name, e.g. myownstyle.css, make sure to replace the following piece of code in the ```zenodo-records.php``` file:

 ```php
 wp_enqueue_style('zenodo-records-style', plugins_url('style.css', __FILE__));